Cinzq4615/duckdb-leak-reproduction/README.md

 , otherwise jemalloc wouldn't give us any DuckDB symbol information.
 We built this custom version of `duckdb_jdbc.jar` using the `reldebug` Makefile target.

-We ran the program for two hours with the following configuration:
+We ran the program for one hour with the following configuration:

 ```
 MALLOC_CONF=prof_leak:true,lg_prof_sample:0,prof_final:true \